GardenSpace is a Canberra-based landscape design studio specializing in residential garden design projects across the region.

-Success for us isn’t measured by size or cost, but by how well your garden enhances your life, providing joy and balance into your everyday.
-It is about how well the garden allows you to fully enjoy your life and replenish your spirit.
+Success for us isn’t measured by size or cost, but by how well your garden enhances your life, providing you with joy and balance.

 "The greatest gift of a garden is the restoration of the five senses." - Hanna Rion